• Latest

 Why is the Insulin Plant Leaf Powder Taste So Bitter?

 The bitterness of the insulin plant leaf powder is due to alkaloids.
-Alkaloids are a class of naturally occurring compounds that contain nitrogen and are often bitter.
+Alkaloids are naturally occurring compounds that contain nitrogen and are often bitter.
 Some examples of alkaloids include caffeine, nicotine, and quinine.
-The bitter taste of alkaloids is thought to serve as a defense mechanism to deter animals from eating them.
+The bitter taste of alkaloids is a defense mechanism to deter animals from eating them.

 Should I Take Insulin Plant Leaf Powder Over the Capsules?